dimagi/commcare-hq/docs/overview/platform.rst

 which manages the pipeline of case and form transactions received and manages the lifecycle of secure outbound messages to external systems.

-This architecture is designed to autonomously support the scale and volume of transactional data required for tens-to-hundreds of millions of transactions will be processed in a 24hr period.
+This architecture is designed to autonomously support the scale and volume of transactional data up to hundreds of millions of transactions in a 24hr period.

 .. image:: ../images/repeaters_flow.png